shoonia/gatsby-plugin-no-javascript-utils/README.md

 **`noScript?: boolean (default: true)`**

-Removes all scripts and preload links.
+Removes all scripts and preload links for scripts and page-data fetching.

 ```diff
 <head>